 The most common injury in youth soccer is caused by overuse.
-Injuries are more common for high school soccer players than they are for kids 11 years old and younger.
-This can include tendonitis, shin splints, and stress fractures that will simply heal with the proper amount of rest.
+The list of injuries involving kids playing soccer includes tendonitis, shin splints, and stress fractures that will simply heal with the proper amount of rest.
 Of course recently, the most talked about safety issue lately mentioned in the news is head injury from concussion.

 With soccer injuries, the most common body parts injured with children is wrist/finger/hand at 20.3%, ankles at 18.2%, and knee with 11.4%.
 The most common diagnoses for soccer-related injuries for kids were sprain/strain at 35.9%, bruises/abrasion at 24.1%, and fractures at 23.2% of all diagnoses.